micworg/stir/README.md

 ## Reference

-This project was created based on an idea from the Hobbybrauer-Forum and would not be possible without the ideas there.
+This project was created based on an idea from the Hobbybrauer-Forum and would not be possible without the ideas from there.

 The forum: https://hobbybrauer.de/